JuliaGeometry/Quaternions.jl/docs/src/examples/basics.md

 ```

 ### Hurwitz quaternions
-If all coefficients of a quaternion are integers or half-integers, the quaternion is called [**Hurwitz quaternion**](https://en.wikipedia.org/wiki/Hurwitz_quaternion).
+If all coefficients of a quaternion are integers or half-integers, the quaternion is called a [**Hurwitz quaternion**](https://en.wikipedia.org/wiki/Hurwitz_quaternion).
 The set of Hurwitz quaternions is defined by

 ```math